SquareMeal Review of

-It’s only been plying its trade since 2008, but The Seahorse already has the kind of warmth you might associate with a bedded-in, family-run eatery on an Italian backstreet – not a Devon waterfront.
+This well-liked seafood restaurant has the kind of warmth you might associate with a bedded-in, family-run eatery on an Italian backstreet – not a Devon waterfront.
+Eating here is always a real pleasure too.
 Proprietor and fish guru Mitch Tonks has positioned himself as the natural successor to Rick Stein’s crown in these parts, and he certainly knows all about freshness.
-Much of the daily catch comes from nearby Brixham, and the kitchen treats its seasonal haul with due respect: scallops are roasted in the shell with white port and garlic; mussels are steamed with bay leaves and chilli; hake is cooked in the Basque style with garlic and romesco sauce.
-Elsewhere, monkfish and turbot are grilled over the fire, while Italian-themed desserts could include poached white peach with lemon verbena and ricotta gelato.
-The extensive fish-friendly wine list takes its cue from Europe.
+Much of the daily catch comes from nearby Brixham, and the kitchen treats its seasonal haul with due respect: scallops are roasted in the shell with white port and garlic; fillet of turbot is paired with broad beans and peas; hake is dressed with romesco sauce and garlic vinaigrette.
+Elsewhere, Dover sole, monkfish and red mullet are grilled over the fire, alongside Tuscan-style cuts of beef with Barolo sauce.
+Italy also looms large when it comes to desserts such as zabione with walnuts and frutilli or roasted figs with Moscato grappa and amaretti ice cream.
+The £20 ‘locals menu’ offers terrific value, and the extensive fish-friendly wine list is vigorous in its support of European vineyards.